-The new vehicle break-in period should be completed before performing the brake burnishing procedure or damage may occur to the powertrain/engine.
-See New Vehicle Break-In $\Rightarrow$ 220.
+The new vehicle break-in period should be completed before performing the brake burnish (Continued)

+procedure, otherwise damage may occur to the powertrain/engine.
+See New Vehicle Break-In ⇔ 217.

-Brake pedal fade will occur during any track burnish procedure and can cause brake pedal travel and force to increase.
+Brake fade will occur during this track burnish procedure and can cause brake pedal travel and force to increase.
 This could extend stopping distance until the brakes are fully burnished.

-When performed as instructed, these procedures will not damage the brakes.
-During the burnishing procedure, the brake pads will smoke and produce an odor.
+When this procedure is performed as instructed, it will not damage the brakes.
+The brake pads will smoke and produce an odor.
 The braking force and pedal travel may increase.
-After the procedure is complete, the brake pads may appear white at the rotor contact.
+After the procedure, the brake pads may appear white at the rotor contact.

-Perform these procedures in a safe manner and in compliance with all local and state ordinances/laws regarding motor vehicle operation.
-Perform the procedures only on dry pavement.
+Perform this procedure only on dry pavement, in a safe manner, and in compliance with all local and state ordinances/laws regarding motor vehicle operation.